 If you are using this method of initialization to prevent creation of a diagnostic partition, and you do not intend to mount the disk on an OpenVMS system prior to version 7.2, include the /LIMIT qualifier with the INITIALIZE command.
 If you do not use the /LIMIT qualifier, your new system disk might be initialized with a relatively large minimum allocation size.
 This can cause small files to use more space than necessary.

-- 3. Exit DCL (log off), and then select option 1 (Upgrade, install or reconfigure OpenVMS) on the main menu. - 4.
-When you are asked whether to initialize or preserve the target disk, choose PRESERVE (the default). - 5.
-Continue with the installation.
+Exit DCL (log off), and then select Option 1 (Upgrade, install or reconfigure OpenVMS) on the main menu.